 We looked to the snack bar building, and high on the roof was our beloved Rabbi Alex Lazarus-Klein and Cantor Arlene Frank.
 I felt like it was the last Beatles on the rooftop concert.
 Our radios were set to station 87.9 to hear our clergy as the beautiful service began.

-We participated.
-We sang.
-We prayed.
-We were Celebrating Rosh Hashana at a Drive-In Theater.
+We participated, sang and prayed as we Celebrated Rosh Hashana at the Drive-In Theater.
 We blew our car horns instead of raising our hands, a harmonious mixture of sound and enthusiasm.